dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 As seen, each type of tracker object will be reported, and each has their own stats and `objectReports`.
 These `objectReports` will provide details about each imported object, like their type, their uid and any error or warning reports is applicable.

 ***message***

-If the import ended abruptly, the `message` would contain further information relation to what happened.
+If the import ended abruptly, the `message` would contain further information in relation to what happened.

 ### Import Summary Report Level